-- ◆ To protect the child. - To provide care in a nurturing and stimulating environment on a temporary basis. - To help the child cope with separation from the family. - To repair any damage resulting from the events in the child's past. - To develop and execute a permanent plan for the child's future.
+- To protect the child. - To provide care in a nurturing and stable environment on a temporary basis. - To help the child cope with separation from the family. - To develop and execute a permanent plan for the child's future.

 The foster care program offers services to families and children to implement plans for permanent placement.
 Permanency goals for children in foster care include: